 Role of Council Representatives

-The main role of a Council member representative is to promote UArctic and its activities within their respective home institutions.
-In addition, member representatives have a responsibility to:
+The main role of a Council representative is to promote UArctic and its activities within their respective home institutions.
+Member representatives also have a responsibility to:

 - Identify the needs and potential for greater UArctic involvement;